Clustering-based redshift estimation: method and application to data

 \subsection{The FIRST radio survey}

-The Faint Images of the Radio Sky at Twenty cm survey \citep[FIRST;][]{becker95} uses the Very Large Array (VLA) to produce a map of the 20 cm (1.4 GHz) sky with a beam size of 5.4\arcsec and an rms sensitivity of about 0.15 mJy/beam.
+The Faint Images of the Radio Sky at Twenty centimeters survey \citep[FIRST;][]{becker95} uses the Very Large Array (VLA) to produce a map of the 20 cm (1.4 GHz) sky with a beam size of 5.4\arcsec and an rms sensitivity of about 0.15 mJy/beam.
 The survey covers an area of about 10,000 deg$^2$ in the north Galactic cap and a smaller area along the celestial equator, both of which roughly coincide with the regions observed by SDSS.
-With a source surface density of $\sim90$ deg$^{-2}$, the final catalog includes about one million objects.
+With a source surface density of about $90$ deg$^{-2}$, the final catalog includes about one million objects.

-Using our spectrocopic quasar catalog and correcting for bias evolution as given in Equation~\ref{eq:qso_bias}, we recovered the redshift distribution shown in Figure~\ref{fig:WISE_FIRST}.
-As mentioned in \S\ref{sec:inference}, this is a broad redshift distribution where we are violating our conditions from Equation~\ref{eq:recovery_criteria}.
-Hence, we do not expect that our recovery is independent from evolving bias in the FIRST sample.
+Using the SDSS spectrocopic quasar catalog and correcting for bias evolution as given in Equation~\ref{eq:qso_bias}, the clustering redshift technique provides us with the redshift distribution shown in Figure~\ref{fig:WISE_FIRST}.
+As mentioned in \S\ref{sec:inference}, this distribution has a broad redshift support.
+We are therefore in a regime substantially departing from our working assumption (Equation~\ref{eq:recovery_criteria}).
+Hence, without additional knowledge on the redshift evolution of the bias of FIRST objects, we do not expect our redshift distribution estimate to be accurate.
 However our results allow us to say with some confidence that the source redshift distribution extends to $z\sim3$ and that there exists two distinct populations of sources, one centered around $z \sim 1$ and a higher redshift cohort around $z \sim 2.5$.
-Selecting these two populations independently is difficult from radio data only, given the lack of additional parameters available in FIRST, but can be done via cross-matching FIRST sources with external datasets (Schmidt et al., in preparation).
+Selecting these two populations independently is difficult from radio data only, given the lack of additional parameters available in FIRST, but could potentially be done via cross-matching FIRST sources with additional datasets at other wavelengths.